Lindsay Price

-Lindsay Jaylyn Price Stone (born December 6, 1976) is an American television actress and singer.
+Lindsay Jaylyn Price Stone (born December 6, 1976) is an American actress and singer.
 She is best known for her roles as Janet Sosna on Beverly Hills, 90210 and as Victory Ford on Lipstick Jungle.
 She is also known for her work on soap operas such as All My Children and The Bold and the Beautiful.

 Early life

 Price was born in Arcadia, California, to William Price, an American of German and Irish descent, and Haeja Diane Price, who was born in Korea.
 Price's parents were raised together as siblings, as the family adopted the orphaned Haeja from Korea after the Korean War.
 Haeja and her biological brother were both abandoned by their mother, who remarried after their father was killed in the war.